the-john/GANs/README.md

   - My hope is that, over time, I will be able to walk through all of these publications.
 GitHub is a cool place where I should be able to gain access to these publications from wherever.

 I also have some sample code in here.
 It is a project that I did in my Udacity Deep Learning Nano Degree training.
-It takes in
+It takes in hand written characters of numbers from the MNIST data set and generates its own numbers from noise.
+Pretty cool.

 ## Publications